A Book and a Project

 The book, in turn, is inspiration for the National Service Ride.
-Funded through book sales, it is an adaptable platform leveraging motorcycling’s appeal to freedom, mobility, adventure, and moving forward to promote citizenship, service, and social responsibility in and beyond America.
+Funded through book sales, it is an adaptable platform leveraging motorcycling’s appeal to freedom, mobility, adventure, and moving forward to promote citizenship and service to community and country.
 Discussions at schools and other places on service learning are organized between rider clubs and service organizations in communities around the country.

-The seminars help America’s youth see the meaning and value of helping themselves best by helping others, showing them pathways to local, national, international service learning.
+The seminars help America’s youth see the meaning and value of helping themselves best by helping others, hooking them up to pathways to local, national, and international service learning.

 The project aims to forward an empowering narrative about citizenship and service across numerous lines.
 Beyond promoting national unity, the Ride also looks to help pass the baton of generational leadership.

-Find out more at www.nationalserviceride.net as well as related social media.
+Find out more at www.nationalserviceride.net as well as Facebook (@nationalserviceride) and Twitter (@NSR_USA).

 About the Author

-Christopher Holshek, Colonel (retired), U.S. Army Civil Affairs, is a senior civil-military advisor at Narrative Strategies, the International Peace & Security Institute, the Alliance for Peacebuilding, and the UN Association, as well as the U.S. Global Leadership Coalition’s "Veterans for Smart Power."
+Christopher Holshek, Colonel (retired), U.S. Army Civil Affairs, is a senior civil-military advisor at Narrative Strategies, the NATO ResilientCivilians project, and the Alliance for Peacebuilding.
 His three decades of military service include command of the first Army Civil Affairs battalion to deploy to Iraq, featured in Tom Rick’s Fiasco, 60 Minutes II, PBS Newshour, and Arte TV.
 An international consultant on civil-military and peace operations, he is a rare American who served in UN field missions in civilian and military capacities.
 He writes extensively on national and foreign policy, peace and security, and civil-military topics, and his articles appear in Foreign Policy, The Huffington Post and other publications worldwide.

 Table of Contents